-The method of temporal differences (TD, Samuel 1959; Sutton 1984, 1988) is a way of estimating future outcomes in problems whose temporal structure is paramount.
-A paradigmatic example is predicting the long-term discounted value of executing a particular policy in a finite Markovian decision task.
-The information gathered by TD can be used to improve policies in a form of asynchronous dynamic programming (DP; Watkins 1989; Barto et al. 1989; Barto et al. 1991).
+The method of temporal differences (TD, Samuel 1959; Sutton, 1984; 1988) is a way of estimating future outcomes in problems whose temporal structure is paramount.
+A paradigmatic example is predicting the long term discounted value of executing a particular policy in a finite Markovian decision task.
+The information gathered by TD can be used to improve policies in a form of asynchronous dynamic programming (DP) (Watkins, 1989; Barto, Sutton & Watkins, 1990; Barto, Bradtke & Singh, 1991).

-As briefly reviewed in the next section, TD methods apply to a learning framework, which specifies the goal for learning and precisely how the system fails to attain this goal in particular circumstances.
-Just like a proposal to minimize mean square error, TD methods lie at the heart of different mechanisms operating over diverse representations.
-Representation is key-difficult problems can be rendered trivial if looked at in the correct way.
+As briefly reviewed in the next section, TD methods apply to a learning framework which specifies the goal for learning and precisely how the system fails to attain this goal in particular circumstances.
+Just like the proposal to minimise mean square error, TD methods lie at the heart of different mechanisms operating over diverse representations.
+Representation is key - difficult problems can be rendered trivial if looked at in the correct way.
 It is particularly important for systems to be able to learn appropriate representations, since it is rarely obvious from the outset exactly what they should be.
-For static tasks, generalization is typically sought by awarding similar representations to states that are nearby in some space.
-This concept extends to tasks involving prediction over time, except that adjacency is defined in terms of similarity of the future course of the behavior of a dynamic system.
+For static tasks, generalisation is typically sought by awarding similar representations to states that are nearby in some space.
+This concept extends to tasks involving prediction over time, except that adjacency is defined in terms of similarity of the future course of the behaviour of a dynamical system.

 Section 3 suggests a way, based on this notion of adjacency, of learning representations that should be particularly appropriate for problems to which TD techniques have been applied.
 Learning these representations can be viewed as a task itself amenable to TD methods, and so requires no extra machinery.
 Section 4 shows the nature of the resulting representation for a simple navigation task.
-Part of this work was reported in Dayan (1991a,b).
+Part of this work was reported in Dayan (1991a; 1991b).